pu-raihan/ProjectChain/README.md

 # ProjectChain

-ProjectChain is a blockchain of projects done by university scholars<br>
+ProjectChain is a blockchain of projects of university scholars<br>

 ## Features